Aashishsharma/Learnings/React/hooks.md

 ## FAQs
 1. Do Hooks cover all use cases for classes?
  There are no Hook equivalents to the uncommon getSnapshotBeforeUpdate, getDerivedStateFromError and componentDidCatch lifecycles yet, but would be added soon.

+2. State vs Props
+  - Similarities
+    1. Both props and state are plain JS objects
+    2. Both props and state changes trigger a render update
+  - Differences
+    1. State is mutable, props are not
+    2. Component cannot change it's props, state can be changed
+  - Which to use when
+    If a Component needs to alter one of its attributes at some point in time, that attribute should be part of its state, otherwise it should just be a prop for that Component.